 In advance of the interview, make a list of all the times you were a member of a team and consider the things you did well, as well as the things you could have done better.

 It’s very important that a good team member can take guidance.
 This is also an essential trait of being a medical student.
 Think of times, perhaps from work experience, when you were given feedback and took it on board to improve your performance.

 A good team member understands their role as part of a larger team.
-You will often be working in a team (like an MDT) which is, in turn, a small part of a much bigger team – the NHS.
+In Medicine, you will often be working in a team (like an MDT) which is, in turn, a small part of a much bigger team – the NHS.
 Show that you can work for the greater good and believe in doing so.

 Dedication should be a given.
 This is also a chance to showcase a crucial quality.
 When working a week of nights, are you the one who pulls the team through or holds them back?

-A key to being able to work well with others is to compromise.
+Another key to being able to work well with others is compromise.
 You can tie this to lots of other desirable traits, like empathy.

 You should answer that you are both – and this should be true!

 To be a great medical student, you need to have leadership qualities but also be able to take instruction and contribute to the greater good.